 - 1) Attend the New Music Major Meeting in February.
 An advisor will be assigned to you and you can receive the required In-House Concentration Form. - 2) Meet with your Music Advisor to design your own program of courses and to fill out the In-House Concentration Form.
 As each student designs their own major (within the guidelines outlined below), subject to departmental approval, this is a crucial first step.
-Have the music advisor sign your In-House Concentration Form. - 3) Make a copy of the signed In-House Concentration Form for your records.
-Take the original to the Administrative Assistant in Music Studios 109.
-Request the Music Major in the Major Declaration section of your student WesPortal.
+Your music advisor must sign your form. - 3) Make a copy of the signed In-House Concentration Form for your records.
+Take the original to the Administrative Assistant in Music Studios 111.
+Request the Music Major in the Major Declaration section of WesPortal.
 The assembled music faculty must approve the program of study before the student can be accepted as a major.
-When it has been approved, your declaration request will be accepted via portal.
+When it has been approved your declaration request will be accepted via portal.
 The student then receives an official letter of acceptance to the program.